-Due to Danish anti-avoidance tax rules, a branch may be reclassified as a company if considered a company under foreign tax rules.
-Further, a permanent establishment of a foreign group company may be reclassified as a permanent establishment of another foreign group company, if the foreign group company is considered a transparent entity under foreign tax rules.
+As of 1 January 2020 Danish anti-avoidance tax rules, whereby a branch may be reclassified as a company if considered a company under foreign tax rules and further, a permanent establishment of a foreign group company may be reclassified as a permanent establishment of another foreign group company - if the foreign group company is considered a transparent entity under foreign tax rules - are abolished.
+Instead, new anti-avoidance tax rules apply similar to the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 (Multilateral Instrument/MLI).